 Physical force (fighting) is never an acceptable method to resolve a conflict.
 STCS provides opportunities for intervention to resolve conflicts, as physical force is not an alternative.
-Any student who initiates or retaliates with physical force will be suspended for a determined amount of time.
+Any student who initiates or retaliates with physical force will be suspended for a determined amount of time and that is age appropriate